intersystems-community/sam/README.md

 ## RUN THE DOCKER-COMPOSE BUNDLE
 To run SAM you just need to issue a docker-compose command.
 Simpler yet, use the wrapper *start.sh* and *stop.sh* scritps we provide for your convenience.
-Type the followong at the prompt:
+Type the following at the prompt:

 ```
 $ cd SAM-<version>